-Figure 3-3 shows a circle that overlaps a triangle.
-The circle, however, does not overlap the box, because the circle does not have any points in common with the
+The following figure shows a circle that overlaps a triangle.
+The circle, however, does not overlap the box, because the circle does not have any points in common with the box.

 Figure 3-3.
-Example of a Circle That Overlaps a Triangle
+Example of a circle that overlaps a triangle